tom-schultz/game-mechanic-database/README.md

 ### Assets
 You are welcome to pull in third-party assets but you need to make sure that their license is compatible with the license on this project.
 Creating your own assets or using [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) is the easiest way to do so.

-The main way we deploy the Encyclopedia is through web export, so please try and re-use assets in the Shared folder where possible to keep the size of the library low.
+The main way we deploy the GMDB is through web export, so please try and re-use assets in the Shared folder where possible to keep the download size of the DB low.